westerndevs/western-devs-website/source/_posts/podcast-the-repository-pattern.markdown

 title:  "Podcast: The Repository Pattern"
 date: 2015-08-04T11:55:26-04:00
 categories: podcasts
-excerpt: "Do we really need all these repositories?"
+description: "Do we really need all these repositories?"
 comments: true
 podcast: "RepositoryPattern.mp3"
 podcast-running-time: "48:07"